Our Instructors

 Outside of music, Mikayla is a passionate artist, enjoying drawing, sewing, and organizing in her spare time.
 She is married to Alex and is the proud mother of three sons.

-Adolescent Vocal Instructor
+Adolescent Instructor

 Video Highlights